publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schCXXII/m__us_usc_t16_s460kkk.md

     For the purposes of this section—

-        (1) the term “recreation area” means the Boston Harbor Islands National Recreation Area established by subsection (c) of this section; and
+        (1) the term “recreation area” means the Boston Harbor Islands National Recreation Area established by subsection (c); and

         (2) the term “Secretary” means the Secretary of the Interior.